 Starting with this one I will publish posts about the portrayal of the German language or culture in series and movies.
-I’m not sure how entertaining this will be for English natives, but I do believe those of you that want to learn a bit German (culture) might find this an interesting view on what writers actually throw at their audiences.
+I’m not sure how entertaining this will be for English native speakers, but I do believe those of you that want to learn a bit German (culture) might find it an interesting view on what writers actually throw at their audiences.

 Definitely covered in this post-series will be:

 - The Wesen of Grimm and other words that are barely German